Manila Metro Manila, Philippines Travel Guide

 Its geography is not merely a backdrop but a character in Manila's story, directing a range from its climate and transportation networks to its societal development and daily rhythm.

 The Philippines, a nation comprising over 7,600 islands, lies within the Pacific Ring of Fire and near the equator.
-This spot yields Manila a tropical monsoon climate, characterized by two distinct seasons: a dry season from December to May and a wet season from June to November.
+This spot yields Manila a tropical monsoon climate, characterized by two unique seasons: a dry season from December to May and a wet season from During the Months of june to november.
 Average temperatures consistently range from 30-34°C (86-93°F) during the dry months, with humidity levels often between 65-75%.

 The wet season, while slightly cooler in temperature, brings heavy rainfall, often in intense, short bursts, pushing humidity above 80%.
 This climate, a direct consequence of its equatorial latitude and proximity to large bodies of water, directs the everyday lives of residents and the journeys of visitors.